microsoft/botframework-solutions/docs/reference/skills/automotive.md

 ```

 You will be prompted to provide the following parameters:

 - Name - A name for your bot and resource group.
 This must be **unique**.
 - Location - The Azure region for your services (e.g. westus)
 - LUIS Authoring Key - Refer to [this documentation page](../../virtual-assistant/csharp/gettingstarted.md) for retrieving this key.

-The msbot tool will outline the deployment plan including location and SKU.
+The MSBot tool will outline the deployment plan including location and SKU.
 Ensure you review before proceeding.

 > After deployment is complete, it's **imperative** that you make a note of the .bot file secret provided as this will be required for later steps.
 The secret can be found near the top of the execution output and will be in purple text.